 Once you have added your essential oils, use a hand mixer to whip everything together.
 It should start to resemble frosting.

 Once you have it well whipped, put it into a glass jar with an airtight lid for storage.

 Prior to trying any skin care product, it is strongly recommended that you test the product on a small patch of skin to make sure there is no reaction.
 Please see our disclaimer statement for more details.

-When you want to use this homemade body butter, simply apply a small amount to your skin and rub it in.
+To use this homemade body butter, simply apply a small amount to your skin and rub it in.